France - Data Protection Overview

 - shared processing of observed contractual breaches which may lead to the exclusion or suspension from the benefit of a contract;

 - profiling processing using data from external sources;

 - processing of biometric data for the purpose of uniquely identify a natural person including 'vulnerable' individuals (students, elderly, patients, asylum seekers, etc.);

 - processing for the purpose of providing social or medico-social support of individuals; and

 If it appears that the level of residual risk of the processing remains high after conducting the DPIA, the controller is required by Article 63 of the Act to consult CNIL before carrying out such processing.

-Practical tools are available in English on CNIL's website, such as the PIA software which helps reusing DPIAs, and DPIA guides (templates, knowledge bases, methodology, and guides applicable to connected objects).
+Practical tools are available in English on CNIL's website, such as the PIA software mentioned above which helps with reusing DPIAs, and DPIA guides (templates, knowledge bases, methodology, and guides applicable to connected objects).

 National activities not subject to prior consultation/authorisation

 A DPIA is not required in the following cases: